peterwissel/Udacity_ND_Data_Engineer/P2_Data_Modeling_with_Apache_Cassandra/README.md

 # Project Steps

-Below are steps you can follow to complete each component of this project.
+Below are steps I can follow to complete each component of this project.

 ## Modeling your NoSQL database or Apache Cassandra database